Campsites with private bathrooms near Carmarthenshire

 Away from the campsite, there’s a wealth of places to visit and things to see and do in Carmarthenshire.
 The region is dotted with well-preserved castle ruins like Kidwelly Castle, Llansteffan Castle and Carreg Cennen Castle.
 Or spend the day at the National Botanic Garden of Wales in Llanarthne - an internationally-recognised horticultural centre boasting one of the world’s largest glasshouses.
 Try your hand panning for gold at Dolaucothi Gold Mines.
 The pretty estuary village of Laugharne is synonymous with Dylan Thomas – join the literary trail and visit the great poet’s old haunts including the famous boathouse and writing shed, now a museum.
 Or, for a flavour of the national obsession, head to Llanelli to see the Scarlets rugby team in action.

-Top towns in and near Carmarthenshire
+Top counties near Carmarthenshire

 Safety partners